abidhkm/hide-tabs/README.md

 # hide-tabs
-A chrome extension to close all the tabs on click and and reopen on clicking again
+A browser extension to close all the tabs on click and and reopen on clicking again